Ikaw Ay Akin

-Ikaw Ay Akin is a 1978 Filipino romantic drama film directed by Ishmael Bernal.
-Written by Bernal and Jose N. Carreon, it tells a story about a man's guilt over his affair with another woman that hurt the feelings of his long time girlfriend.
-It stars Vilma Santos, Nora Aunor, and Christopher de Leon in leading roles, and also had pre-stardom actors in minor roles, like Rene Requiestas and Sandy Andolong, who would later become de Leon's wife.
+Ikaw Ay Akin (English: You Are Mine) is a 1978 Filipino romantic drama film directed by Ishmael Bernal from a story he co-wrote with Jose N. Carreon, who solely wrote the screenplay.
+The film tells a story about a man's guilt over his affair with another woman that hurt the feelings of his long-time girlfriend.

+It stars Nora Aunor, Vilma Santos, and Christopher de Leon in leading roles, and also had pre-stardom actors in minor roles, like Rene Requiestas, who would become one of the country's recognizable comedians and Sandy Andolong, who would later become de Leon's wife.

-The film also became famous for the experimental long shot scene of the reunion between Sandra and Tere, with the two confronting each other using only their eyes.
+Produced by Tagalog Ilang-Ilang Productions, the film also became famous for the experimental long shot scene of the reunion between Sandra and Tere, with the two confronting each other using only their eyes.
 It has since been known for popularizing the term "mata-mata (eye to eye) acting."

 Ikaw Ay Akin has been digitally restored and remastered by the ABS-CBN Film Archives through the facilities of Central Digital Lab in Makati City, Metro Manila.

+Synopsis

+Rex Aguilar, a young man who is a business professional and a sky-diving enthusiast, feels guilty when he gets involved in a love triangle with two women.
+The first one is Tere, a horticulturist who has been his lover for five years, while the other one is Sandra, an art designer whom he met at a business meeting.